nzhong12/nzhong12/README.md

 I'm Nathan, a coder and researcher at Brown University.

 Developing products is fun.
 But I think pairing programming with math and data is more exciting.
 To me, math is the *why* and *how*, while code gives freedom to explore the *what*.
 Whether it's graph theory or classical music, math reveals the underlying structure and theories.
-And only with code can I can bring them to life - through recommandation systems or melodic symphonies.
+And only with code can we can bring them to life - through GPS systems or innovative melodies.

 I also love the challenge of academic contests.
 Crafting algorithms or formulas to solve real-world problems is always exciting, and I've joined amazing communities along the way.